Medicare Part D

 Catastrophic Coverage

 Once you’ve met your plan’s out-of-pocket cost requirements for the year, you automatically get “catastrophic coverage.”
-With catastrophic coverage, you only pay a reduced coinsurance amount or copayment for covered drugs for the rest of the year.
+With catastrophic coverage, you only pay a reduced coinsurance amount or copayment for covered prescription drugs for the rest of the year.

-Drug plan costs will vary depending on:
+Medicare Part D Prescription Drug plan costs will vary depending on:

-• Your prescriptions and whether they’re on your plan’s formulary (list of covered drugs) and depending on what “tier” the drug is in.
+• Your prescriptions and whether they’re on your plan’s formulary (list of covered prescription drugs) and depending on what “tier” the drug is in.

-• Which phase of your drug benefit that you’re in (some examples include whether or not you met your deductible, if you’re in the catastrophic coverage phase, etc.).
+• Which phase of your prescription drug benefit that you’re in (some examples include whether or not you met your deductible, if you’re in the catastrophic coverage phase, etc.).

 • The plan you choose.
 Remember, plan coverage and costs can change each year.